 Leading Causes of Preventable Death by Age

-Deaths dip below the average between ages 68 and 78 before briefly spiking again, driven by older adult falls.
+Deaths fluctuate in average range between ages 68 and 78 before briefly spiking again, driven by older adult falls.

 - Data Table

 Source: National Safety Council (NSC) analysis of National Center for Health Statistics (NCHS) – Mortality data for 2019, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
 Rates are NSC estimates based on data from NCHS and the U.S. Census Bureau.
 See the Technical Appendix for ICD-10 codes for the leading causes and comparability with prior years.